Adventures in a Messy Life

 3. Now fold the pipe cleaner back down again.
 To help it maintain the correct shape, I twisted the pipe cleaner upon itself.

-During Passover, Jesus was arrested by the religious leaders and tried for blasphemey.
+During Passover, Jesus was arrested by the religious leaders and tried for blasphemy.
 They could not get witnesses to agree on what Jesus said, and they went to Pilate and said, “Have this man executed.”
 Pilate could find no guilt in Jesus, but because he was afraid of rebellion, he had Jesus crucified.
-Jesus was buried on Friday before sun down.
+Jesus was buried on Friday before sundown.

 from Christmas to Easter craft flower

 Fold 5 or so petals into your flower.
-I had a very small pipe cleaner, so I was just able to do 5 very small petals, and have a little bit leftover.
+I had a tiny pipe cleaner, so I was just able to do 5 very small petals and have a little bit left over.

 Get some more Easter ideas